JuanPabloDuz/Python/README.md

 (1\*2³) + (1\*2²) + (1\*2¹) + (1\*2⁰)

 **FLOAT numbers accuracy**

 Flotaing-Point numbers are stored as binary fractions in memory.

 Not all decimals can be represented by binary fractions.

 0.1 can conly be approximated by 0.100000000000000000005555111123125782...

-Most of the time this is not a problem.
+Most of the time this is not a problem, but in other, like when working with money it is, and for that money is preffered to be expressed in cents.